Flying focus with arbitrary directionality for spatiotemporal control of laser pulses: A Two-Dimensional Flying Focus

 Thus, the foci are dispersed at an angle $\theta_\mathrm{F} = \arctan(v_Y/v_Z)$ or

 with respect to the propagation direction of the central wavelength.
 Note that the angle is independent of $\tau$ and only depends on the lens and grating parameters.

 Figure~\ref{fig:analytic calculation of flying focus direction and distance} shows how the angle and focal range of the flying focus depend on the design of the diffractive optic for a pulse with $y_i = 0$.
 To maximize the diffraction efficiency, the incidence angle of the pulse is fixed to the Bragg angle of the grating: $\theta_i = \theta_\mathrm{B}$.
 A purely longitudinal flying focus $\theta_\mathrm{F} = 0^\circ$ can be achieved when $\theta_\mathrm{B} = 0^\circ$, which is equivalent to only using a diffractive lens, as illustrated by Figs.~\ref{fig:off-axis zone plate schematic}(b) and (c).
 A purely transverse flying focus $\theta_\mathrm{F} = 90^\circ$ can be achieved for large $f_\mathrm{L0}/f_i$, which is equivalent to only using a straight diffraction grating, as illustrated by Figs.~\ref{fig:off-axis zone plate schematic}(d) and (e).
 Angles between $0^\circ$ and $90^\circ$ can be achieved by choosing an appropriate combination of $\theta_\mathrm{B}$ and $f_\mathrm{L0}/f_i$, which corresponds to a diffractive lens and grating combination exemplified in Figs.~\ref{fig:off-axis zone plate schematic}(f) and (g).
+The focal spot aberrations visible in these figures arise from off-axis focusing and angular dispersion introduced by the diffraction grating~\cite{zhao2023investigation,zhao2024spatiotemporal}, but remain small in the paraxial regime considered here.
+For a linearly chirped pulse with a stretched pulse duration $\tau_0$ and a bandwidth $\Delta\lambda/\lambda_0 \ll 1$, the velocity and direction of the flying focus are approximately constant in time.
+If the incidence angle is small such that $\theta_i^2 = \theta_\mathrm{B}^2\ll 1$, then $d_f(\lambda)\approx z_f(\lambda)$, and the focal range, velocities, and angle simplify to: